geany/geany-plugins/geanygendoc/docs/manual.rst

   ``FORWARD``
     Forward the documentation request to the parent.
 This is useful for symbols that are documented by their parent, such as `Gtk-Doc`_'s enumerations.

+  ``PASS``
+    Completely ignore the symbol and handle the documentation request as if it hasn't existed at all.
+This can be useful to ignore e.g. variables if if they are extracted by the tag manager of the language, and you won't document them and don't want them to "eat" the documentation request.

 ``children`` (enumeration)
   How the symbol's children can be used in the template.
 Possible values are: